pprosser-redhat/quarkus-superheroes-skupper/README Remote DB.md

 # Superheroes and Skupper demo

-This demo focuses on Skupper configuration, CDC, Kafka and Integration
+This demo focuses on Skupper configuration, Service Federatation and Remote database

 ## Introduction